Payum/Payum/Resources/doc/custom_api_usage.md

     payments:
         your_payment_name_here:
             paypal_express_checkout_nvp:
-                api:
-                    options:
                 username:  NOT USED
                 password:  NOT USED
                 signature: NOT USED
                 sandbox: true
                 apis:
                     - acme.payment.payum.paypal_express_checkout_api